aeosx/shopify-site-scraper/README.md

 5. Press ESC to cancel scan

 Server side file is only for servers, and not good to use on pc.

+# Note
+This was mainly a fun project for me, and unless you want to buy something from coldcultureworldwide.com, then it isnt that useful
+I built this to literally get one t shirt that was out of stock and kept getting bought out immediately.
+I am currently working on a larger project for Grailed, which will hopefully be a lot better.